typedb/typedb-docs/0001-typedb/03-admin/02-export-import.md

 Migration using the export/import features is a two-step process: schema migration, followed by data migration.

 Both import and export of schema and data require an instance of TypeDB server to be working.
-If you are migrating your data from one instance to another on the same server (for example — from old version to a newer one) be extra careful with what instance being addressed by the commands.
+If we are migrating our data from one instance to another on the same server (for example — from old version to a newer one) be extra careful with what TypeDB server instance being addressed by the commands.

+The following schema export and import instructions are for the TypeDB Console, but import of a schema can be done with any TypeDB Client.

+The data of a database can be exported and imported only by a TypeDB server itself.

 ## Export

-For the export to work make sure your TypeDB server with **the database to export** is working.
+For the export to work make sure the TypeDB server with **the database to export** is working.

-You can use any TypeDB Client to import schema, but only TypeDB Console can export schema.
-The following instructions are for the TypeDB Console.

-The data of a database can be exported and imported only by a TypeDB server itself.

 ### Schema